| |

 Communicate with parents.

-Some schools do home visits or hold an open house before school actually begins.
+Some schools do home visits or hold an open house before school begins.
 The sooner you get kids into the classroom, the longer they'll have to get used to the idea that school means being away from mom and dad.

 If possible, have parents fill out a survey before school starts.
 This will give you insight into their child's personality, strengths and challenges.
 If their child has any special needs, or if they suspect they will hard time with the transition, they can offer familiar ways that usually work to comfort the child.